Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 • Operational Risk Manager / Risk Coordinator governance roles for OR workflow

-• Basel III OR Capital Report — RCSA-aligned, FAIR-quantified
+• OR RCSA Report — RCSA-aligned, Monte Carlo quantified

 • Process ↔ ICT Asset integration for cross-domain risk view